datacraft-dsc/DEPs/7/README.md

 - The storage agent must apply any relevant authorisation / authentication methods and return HTTP status 401 or 403 in event of failure
 - The storage agent should return HTTP status 404 rather than 403 if the requestor does not have access to asset metadata (this is to prevent information leaks regarding the existence of the asset)

-## Change Process

-This document is governed by the [2/COSS](../2/README.md) (COSS).

-## Language

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [BCP 14](https://tools.ietf.org/html/bcp14) \[[RFC2119](https://tools.ietf.org/html/rfc2119)\] \[[RFC8174](https://tools.ietf.org/html/rfc8174)\] when, and only when, they appear in all capitals, as shown here.

 ## References